paulkluka/viteProcedural/README.md

                     * command: git pull origin main
             * step2:
                 * create a new PR branch off main:
-                    * use a PR- prefix follow by your name and date and description
+                    * use a PR- prefix follow by date, your name and description
-                        * example: git checkout -b PR-larry-20250513-feature-update
+                        * command example: git checkout -b PR-20250513-yourname-feature-update
+                    * this would help branch display a little bit more organized
             * step3:
                 * copy only specific files from your own branch to this new PR branch:
-                    * example: git checkout larry-20250508 -- path/to/file.ts
+                    * example: git checkout yourname -- path/to/file.ts
             * step4:
                 * git add the new files
                 * commit and push upstream to the remote repo